SergiSalvadorLozano/SFML_Layout/README.md

 SFML_Layout
 ===========

-C++ classes expanding the basic SFML functionality in order to ease the process of building and managing layout-based UIs.
+C++ classes expanding the basic functionality of SFML in order to ease the process of building and managing layout-based UIs.

 ===========